This Is What a Dishwasher Actually Does to Your Knife

 The day you bought a dishwasher, you probably thought you gave up hand-washing forever, right?
 Not so fast.
 Not everything can or should go in the dishwasher, including the kitchen tool you probably use every single day: your knife.
 It’s precious, it’s expensive, and your dishwasher is slowly killing it.

-Our "cutting board" of knife experts weren't always in complete agreement, but with regards to your blades and your dishwasher, they were united.
-"Please, please do not put your knife in the dishwasher," pleads Josh Moses, co-founder at Misen.
-Taylor Erkkinen, co-founder of Brooklyn Kitchen, was even more blunt: "I don't know what you're doing with your knife that you can't just clean it off."
+We have six knife experts (our “cutting board” of experts, if you will) who we’ve turned to again and again for advice.
+They’re not always in complete agreement, but with regards to your blades and your dishwasher, they are 100 percent united.
+“Please, please do not put your knife in the dishwasher,” pleads Josh Moses, co-founder at Misen.
+Taylor Erkkinen, co-founder of Brooklyn Kitchen, was even more blunt: “I don’t know what you’re doing with your knife that you can’t just clean it off.”

-What else shouldn't go in the dishwasher?
-11 Things You Probably Shouldn't Put in the Dishwasher
+Other things that shouldn’t go in the dishwasher: 11 Things You Probably Shouldn’t Put in the Dishwasher

 What Actually Happens to Your Knife During the Wash Cycle